freenas/freenas-docs/userguide/install.rst

 To return to a previous version of the operating system, physical or IPMI access to the %brand% console is needed.
 Reboot the system and watch for the boot menu.
-In the example shown in :numref:`Figure %s <boot_menu_fig>`, the first boot menu entry, *FreeNAS (default)*, refers to the initial installation, before the update was applied.
-The second boot entry, *FreeNAS-1415259326*, refers to the current version of the operating system, after the update was applied.
-This second entry is highlighted and begins with a star, indicating that this is the environment the system will boot unless another entry is manually selected.
-Both entries include a date and timestamp showing when that boot environment was created.
+In the example shown in :numref:`Figure %s <boot_menu_fig>`, the first boot entry, *FreeNAS-1415259326*, refers to the current version of the operating system, after the update was applied.
+Since it is the first entry, it is the default selection.
+The next entry, *Initial-Install*, refers to the initial installation.
+Since there are no other entries between the initial installation and the first entry, only one update has been applied to this system since its initial installation.

 .. _boot_menu_fig: